hsinyuku/Probablistic-modelling-/Readme.md

 When it comes to styling code itself, I strongly suggest using Wickham's suggestions: http://adv-r.had.co.nz/Style.html.
 I want to put emphasis on limiting code to a width of 80 characters.
 To do this, you might want to display the margin, which can be done in Tools > Global options > Code > Display.

 Additionally, I want to keep the practice to use vertical lines of dashes (`-`) to separate chunks of code.
 You best look at the examples that I have already set up.

+We could also think about using curly brackets `{}` to structure our code into blocks.
+This might make running code easier in some instances.